Sudarshan-Gowda/Spring-Mvc-Gmail-Integration/README.md

-# Facebook-integration with Spring mvc
+# Gmail-integration with Spring mvc

 # Steps to integrate your Application with Facebook